 Fried chicken liver or pritong atay ng manok should be breaded or with batter coating so it will not be too tough and too dry.
 The breading mixture will make the liver moist and soft.
 If you want to try a little exotic fried chicken, why not try cooking and serving this fried chicken liver?
 As you notice in the recipe, it contains buttermilk.

-- ¾ cup buttermilk (see below for buttermilk substitute)
+- 3/4 cup buttermilk continue reading for buttermilk substitute

 - 1 tablespoon hot sauce